astronomer/docs/astro/runtime-release-notes.md

 - Mask sensitive values for task instances that are not yet running ([#23807](https://github.com/apache/airflow/pull/23807))
 - Add cascade to `dag_tag` to `dag` foreign key ([#23444](https://github.com/apache/airflow/pull/23444))

-For more information, see the [changelog for Apache Airflow 2.3.2](https://github.com/apache/airflow/releases/tag/2.3.2).
+For more information, see the [changelog for Apache Airflow® 2.3.2](https://github.com/apache/airflow/releases/tag/2.3.2).

 ### Additional improvements